MED-Master/MED10CA/README.md

 - update user index in data collection and restart server
 - update condition class in action file and restart rasa sdk
 - reload app

+# Delete database
+- drop * from logs - in console